 The result is a domain that is simultaneously critical and chaotic.
 Product data is scattered across dozens of systems.
 It is inconsistent between channels.
 It is often outdated.
 And the people who truly understand the products are a scarce resource, stretched thin across too many requests.

-The promise of KI-driven automation across sales, marketing, and support is significant – and the technology is ready.
-But in practice, KI automation in industrial manufacturing hits a wall.
+The promise of AI-driven automation across sales, marketing, and support is significant – and the technology is ready.
+But in practice, AI automation in industrial manufacturing hits a wall.
 That wall is product data.
 Models cannot reason reliably over information that is fragmented, inconsistent, or locked in proprietary formats.

 This is not a model problem.
 It is an infrastructure problem.